WildlifeSouth.com Contact Us

 SealLine 55 Liter Dry Bag

-• Dry bags - use when you must guarantee items stay dry.
+• Dry bags - Use these when you must guarantee items stay dry.
 Most are extremely rugged and all are waterproof.
 The top typically folds over itself a couple of times then the ends are snapped together.

 Dry bags come in various shapes and sizes as do their functions.
 Most styles are designed for activity in or around water such as canoeing, kayaking, and rafting.
 SealLine is probably the most popular dry bags on the market.

 Pay particular attention to the size (volume of the bag).
-Visually their size is deceiving and you will get less into the bag than you think, at least that has been the case with myself.
+Visually their size is deceiving and you will get less into the bag than you think, at least that has been my personal experience.

 The dry bag shown is a 55 Liter SealLine Baja dry bag.
 The contents of the bag include a 2 person Eureka Apex tent, plastic tent pad, 10x8 tarp, sleeping bag, stakes, mallet, and some small compressed camping pillows.
 Realize the tent is rolled up very tight and the sleeping bag is compressed..

-• Cooler - for cold food storage, preferably a '5 Day Cooler' or '6 Day Cooler'.
-Supposedly a '5 Day Cooler' will keep ice for up to 5 days at some specified outdoor temperature, one brand list that outdoor temperature as 90 degrees fahrenheit.
+• Cooler - For cold food storage a "5 Day Cooler" or "6 Day Cooler" can be used.
+Supposedly a "5 Day Cooler" will keep ice for up to 5 days at some specified outdoor temperature.
+One brand lists that outdoor temperature as 90 degrees fahrenheit.

 How long the ice will last depends on how often you open the cooler, the type of ice (block or crushed), and the outside temperature.
 From personal experience I find my 5 Day Cooler will usually keep ice for about 3 days, at which time I need to replenish.